What’s the difference between a face mask and a face covering?

 A respirator is a special type of face mask for healthcare workers that gives even more protection.
 They’re designed to be used during certain medical procedures.
 Respirators have to be properly fitted.
 These are tight-fitting to the face, circular or oval in shape, and sometimes have large valves.

-You may have seen people out and about wearing surgical masks or respirators.
-But due to the shortage of PPE, the government guidance specifically advises that the public use ‘face coverings’, so that medical masks can be kept for healthcare workers who need them most.
+The government guidance specifically advises that the public use ‘face coverings’, so that medical masks can be kept for healthcare workers who need them most.

 The UK advice is to wear a face covering if you’re in an enclosed public space with people you don’t normally meet, and social distancing isn’t possible.
+This includes shops, GP surgeries, hospitals, public transport, places of worship and most other enclosed public spaces.
+There is a full list on GOV UK, so check there for details.

 You can remove your face covering if: